chenwm99999/crossview_match/models/README.md

 1. Make sure you have the Phase 1 checkpoint: `checkpoints/phase1_v2_best.pth`
 2. Run the index building script (see above)
 3. Wait 5-10 minutes for processing

-The files will appear in this folder automatically.
-"@ | Out-File -FilePath "models/README.md" -Encoding utf8